Student Spotlight: Jesus Pineda

 “I knew I couldn't go to college without some help.
 When I received notification that I got the scholarship, I thought it was a typo and I waited for a retraction,” he said.
 “Five minutes turned into three days and then a few weeks, and I realized it was for real.
 That gave me a push to be dedicated.”

 Pineda took it one semester at a time, starting with lower-level math, reading and writing.
-Soon he was taking electronics classes to major in Electronics Technology and found support and guidance from Branislav Rosul, professor of Electronics Technology and Electro-Mechanical Technology.
+Soon he was taking electronics classes to major in Electronics Technology and found support and guidance from Branislav Rosul, now-retired professor of Electronics Technology and Electro-Mechanical Technology.
 Pineda began earning above-average grades, and he applied for more scholarships.
 In fall 2010, he received the $3,000 Magnetrol scholarship, and the next year he received the $500 Joos Memorial Scholarship for first generation college students.
 All told, Pineda earned five scholarships during his time at COD.
 He also worked part-time in the College's Community Relations department.

 Having accomplished so much, Pineda could have finished his education with an associate's degree.
 But he wasn’t ready to stop.

 “I heard people talking about transferring all the time,” he said.
 “I saw bumper stickers with big-name universities and tried to picture myself at one of them.
 When I talked to Branislav, we determined that a bachelor’s in Electrical Engineering Technology would be the best fit for me.
 He suggested either Southern Illinois University or Northern Illinois University.
 When I visited NIU, I liked what I saw so I applied.”

-In 2012, Pineda earned his Associate in Applied Science degree in Electronics Technology, graduating with honors and as a member of both Alpha Mu Gamma and Alpha Beta Gamma.
-In fall 2012, he transferred to NIU and plans to earn his bachelor's degree in EET in 2014, having already received a transfer scholarship.
-He also was awarded two additional scholarships and was inducted into Nu Epsilon Tau, the Technology Honors Society, and Tau Sigma, the Transfer Honors Society.
-He also is a member of the Society of Hispanic Professional Engineering (SHPE) and the CEET Ambassador's Club.
+Pineda earned his Associate in Applied Science degree in Electronics Technology, graduating with honors and as a member of both Alpha Mu Gamma and Alpha Beta Gamma.
+He then transferred to NIU into the Electrical Engineering Technology program, having already received a transfer scholarship.
+He was awarded two additional scholarships and was inducted into Nu Epsilon Tau, the Technology Honors Society, and Tau Sigma, the Transfer Honors Society.
+He also was a member of the Society of Hispanic Professional Engineering (SHPE) and the CEET Ambassador’s Club.